-In London, French interior architect Pierre Yovanovitch redesigns the interiors of Michelin-starred restaurant Hélène Darroze at The Connaught.
+In London, French Interior Architect Pierre Yovanovitch Redesigns the Interiors of Michelin-starred Restaurant Hélène Darroze at the Connaught

 This past October saw the inauguration of a new space—along with a new menu—to celebrate the restaurant’s 10th anniversary.
 Designed by Paris-based interior architect Pierre Yovanovitch, the interiors reflect a balance between tradition and modernity with a feminine touch to pay tribute to the chef’s spirit.

 The existing dark wood paneling was lightened while the plasterwork was transformed with a warm pink gradient color.
 Banquette seating is upholstered in leather and velvet; custom tables are made of oak and ceramic with a lacquered metal base, and ceiling lights feature hand-blown glass and wrought iron lacquered in blue.

 Photographs: Courtesy Of Jérôme Galland